 Generally switching energy suppliers will take around 21 days, this is the amount of time energy suppliers signed up to the Energy Switch Guarantee will take.
 It may be quicker, but most energy providers will wait until after the 14-day ‘cooling off’ period, during which you can change your contract or cancel it completely.
 You can see the average time it takes a domestic customer to switch gas and electricity supplier in this useful chart from Ofgem.
 Smaller energy companies and regional suppliers may take longer to switch to so make sure you check with the company you are switching to so that you are aware of the switching period length.

 During the time it takes to switch energy suppliers you will be using energy supplied by your old energy supplier, or if you have just moved in, the energy company that last had the contract at that property.
 You will receive a final bill from that company once the changeover is complete.

 Ofgem Energy Switch Guarantee

 The Energy Switch Guarantee gives energy consumers peace of mind that their switch is going to be simple, fast and safe.
-Over 90% of the energy provider market are now signed up to the Guarantee and you can find a full list of suppliers on the Energy Switch Guarantee website.
+Over 90% of the energy provider market are now signed up to the Guarantee.

 The process of switching should take no longer than 21 days if your new energy supplier is signed up to the Energy Switch Guarantee - this might not apply if you are taking part in a collective switching scheme, so be aware!
 On day 1 your new provider will notify your current provider that you are switching energy suppliers and send you a new energy supply agreement for review.
 During the next 20 days your new and current supplier will work together to complete the switch and make sure you are not charged twice for the same electricity.